 5. Visit Your Dentist Regularly

-By seeing your dentist at least two times a year, you’re providing yourself the opportunity to discover minor issues before they become big ones.
+By seeing your dentist at least two times a year for a dental check up, you’re providing yourself the opportunity to discover minor issues before they become big ones.
 This goes for cavities, gum disease, and oral cancers.
 Your dentist will go through a very thorough screening, making sure you do not have any problems occurring in your mouth.
 If (and hopefully they do not) your dentist does happen to detect something, the fact that you visit him or her twice a year means that the issue, at the very most, has only been occurring for six months.
 That’s plenty of time to reverse the problem or seek treatment to control or cure it.
 Brushing and flossing are not enough to ensure your smile is healthy and happy for all the days of your life.
 However, if you can combine that with regular dental checkups, snacking smart, examinations of your own mouth, and quitting tobacco there’s no reason not to assume you can’t keep your teeth for a lifetime!